Professor John Oetzel

 Qualifications: PhD, Iowa; Masters of Public Health, New Mexico

 Originally from the United States, Professor John Oetzel previously taught at the University of New Mexico.
-He teaches courses in conflict management, intercultural communication, health communication, research methods, and high performance teams.
+He teaches courses in communication consulting, health communication, and research methods.
 He has consulted with a number of for-profit and governmental organisations including Intel, Los Alamos National Laboratory (U.S.), the New Mexico Department of Infectious Disease, and the New Mexico Human Services Department.
 The topics include applied research, workplace and team relations, conflict, and health services.

-He is co-author (with Stella Ting-Toomey) of 'Managing Intercultural Communication Effectively' (2001, Sage) and editor (with Stella Ting-Toomey) of 'The Sage Handbook of Conflict Communication' (2006, Sage).
+He is co-author of two books: with Stephen Littlejohn & Karen Foss, 'Theories of Human Communication', 2021, Waveland; and with Stella Ting-Toomey 'Managing Intercultural Communication Effectively' (2001, Sage).
+He is co-editor (with Stella Ting-Toomey) of 'The Sage Handbook of Conflict Communication' (2013, Sage) and (with Nina Wallerstein, Bonnie Duran, and Meredith Minkler) "Community-based participatory research for health' (2018, Jossey-Bass).
 His is author of 'Intercultural Communication: A Layered Approach' (2009, Pearson).
-He is also the author of more than 100 articles and book chapters.
+He is also the author of more than 120 articles and book chapters.

 Find more research publications by John Oetzel